moneropay/go-monero/README.md

 This package provides Golang bindings for monero-wallet-rpc calls.
 It also contains functions for XMR/atomic unit conversion.

-Unlike other wallet-rpc bindings, this package is actively maintained and it is complete with all the rpc methods.
-While using this package for our other project [MoneroPay](https://gitlab.com/moneropay/moneropay), we have realized that all the other forks don't handle optional parameters correctly and send them anyway, therefore causing undefined behavior.
+Unlike other wallet RPC bindings, this package is actively maintained and it is complete with all the RPC methods.
+While using this package for our other project [MoneroPay](https://gitlab.com/moneropay/moneropay), we have realized that all the other forks don't handle optional parameters correctly and send them anyway, therefore causing bugs.

 ### Installation
 ```sh